daman-kinra/s3-chunk-uploader/README.md

 ## Usage

-Here is an example of how to use the `ChunkUploader` class to upload a video file in chunks:
+Here is an example of how to use the `ChunkUploader` class to upload a Media Blob in chunks:

 ```javascript
 const uploader = new ChunkUploader({